Land and Water Conservation Fund

 Any unit of government, including Native American tribes, school districts, or any combination of units in which authority is legally constituted to provide recreation.
 Applicants must have a DNR-approved community five-year recreation plan to be eligible.

-- Submittal of a grant application
+- Submittal of a grant application in MiGrants

 - Evaluation by DNR staff

 - Recommendation by the DNR to the NPS

 - Final approval of project by the NPS